Take Off (2009 film): Plot

-Cha Heon-tae, a Korean-born American, was adopted with his sister to American parents.
+Cha Heon-tae, a Korean-American whose English name is Bob, was adopted with his sister to American parents.
 He appears on a Korean television program in search of his mother.
 Since Heon-tae is a trained alpine skier, he is approached by Coach Bang who wants to recruit members for a new national ski jumping team for the approaching 1998 Winter Olympics.
-The other members are Choi Hong-cheol, a night club waiter; Ma Jae-bok, who works at a meat restaurant and has a strict father; and Kang Chil-gu, who lives with his grandmother and autistic brother Bong-gu.
-All are good skiers, but are out of practice.
+The other members are Choi Hong-cheol, a night club waiter who quit being an athlete for drugs; Ma Jae-bok, who works at a meat restaurant and has a strict father; and Kang Chil-gu, who lives with his grandmother and autistic brother Bong-gu.
+Bob initially refuses to lead the team but after meeting Bang su-yeon, the mysterious scam artist who is the daughter of Coach Bang, and seeing his mother who still suffers from insults from a rich family, decides to prove himself to his mother through the team project.
+All eventually become good skiers, but are out of practice.
 To gear up for the qualifying match at the World Cup, they overcome their fear and train in unusual places, such as from the top of cars, amusement park roller coasters, etc. After almost getting disqualified because of a fight the night before, they succeed in qualifying at the World Cup.
 But the victory is bittersweet once they hear the IOC opted for Salt Lake City over Korea's Muju County.
 Unfortunately, because of deep fog, Chil-gu injures his leg and becomes unable to compete.
 Bong-gu decides to jump as a substitute but does not make the required distance for a gold medal and nearly loses his life.
 Despite their loss, the athletes rejoice because Bong-gu survived the jump, and the Koreans back home are proud of them.